AMCOM commander discusses National Defense Industrial Strategy with industry, academia partners

 Aviation and Missile Commander Maj.
-Gen. Tom O’Connor and former commander of the Army Materiel Command Paul Kern host a fireside chat Jan.
-29, during a visit to an industry partner in Decatur, Ala.
-In addition to the informal discussion, O’Connor met with the leadership to discuss the importance of a strong defense industrial base.
+Gen. Tom O’Connor visited an industry partner in Decatur, Alabama Jan.
+29 to meet with the leadership and discuss the importance of a strong defense industrial base.

+Joining O’Connor in a fireside chat at the event was former commander of the Army Materiel Command Paul Kern, who opened the informal discussion with his thoughts about the newly published Department of Defense National Defense Industrial Strategy.

+Published Jan.
+11, the strategy will guide the DoD’s engagement, policy development, and investment in the industrial base over the next three to five years.
+It also identifies challenges, solutions and risks of failure.
+Kern said the intent of the document is to ensure the commercial and defense worlds are integrated, mitigating supply chain shortages at the lowest level.

 |Date Taken: